abartov/bybeconv/README.md

 External (i.e. hosting system) dependencies:
 * Pandoc 2.10 or higher for generating ebooks and other formats. (previous versions skip SmartTag tags in DOCX files, causing random letters to disappear in certain DOCXes with extraneous mark-up.
 * wkhtmltopdf for PDF generation
-* ElasticSearch for search
-** https://github.com/synhershko/elasticsearch-analysis-hebrew for the Hebrew analyzer for ElasticSearch
-* YAZ and libyaz-dev for the 'zoom' gem for the bibliographic workshop
 * watir and selenium for scraping other catalogue systems
 * libpcap-dev for net-dns2
 * libmagickwand-dev for RMagick